 Aside from weather conditions, other factors like seed type, growth stage, and soil type would also affect how long your grass seed can live without water.

-Seed type
+Seed Type

 There are different varieties of grass seeds.
 The type you sow would determine how frequently the grass seeds would need water.
-Certain seeds go dormant for quite a long time before they sprout, these seed types can go without water for weeks and still sprout.
+Certain seeds go dormant for quite a long time before they sprout.
+These seed types can go without water for weeks and still sprout.

-Soil type
+Soil Type

 Your soil type would also determine how often you’d need to water your grass seed.
 If your soil retains water, your grass seeds can survive without water for a couple of days.

-Growth stage
+Growth Stage

 How Often Should Grass Seed be Watered?

-The most delicate stage of growth for the grass seed is during the germination stage as it would be at its weakest point and, as such, require a lot of water for rehydration and cell expansion.
+The grass seed’s most delicate growth stage is germination, as it’s during this time the seed is at its weakest point, requiring a lot of water for rehydration and cell expansion.

 How Long Can You Store Dry Seeds Before Planting Them?